This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Hike Cerro Tronador

-The hike from Pampa Linda to the base of Cerro Tronador is an 8.7 mile (14 km) hike that took us about 4.5 hours.
-Starting in a lush forest, the hike up the mountain is quite challenging.
-As you ascend the mountain, you will begin walking on volcanic rock and be completely exposed to the elements.
-Be sure to dress appropriately and bring a lot of water, a good sun hat, and sunscreen – you will need it!
+The hike from Pampa Linda to the base of Cerro Tronador is an 8.7-mile (14-kilometer) trek that took us about 4.5 hours.
+It starts off in a lush forest, but things get tougher as you climb higher—soon you’re walking over volcanic rock and completely exposed to the elements.
+Definitely bring plenty of water, a good sun hat, and sunscreen because you’ll be glad you have them!

 This tour is likely to sell out – book your spot now and pay later!